The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Next Steps: Migration to Cloud Tasks

-Current: HTTP request → return {} → execute background thread in same instance
+Current: HTTP request → return {} → background thread runs in the same instance

 Aspect Current (background thread) Cloud Tasks